freenas/freenas-docs/userguide/directoryservice.rst

 so network users can authenticate to the LDAP server and have authorized access to the data stored on the %brand% system.

-.. note:: LDAP authentication for SMB shares will be disabled unless the LDAP directory has been configured for and populated with Samba attributes.
+.. note:: LDAP authentication for SMB shares is disabled unless the LDAP directory has been configured for and populated with Samba attributes.
 The most popular script for performing this task is `smbldap-tools <http://download.gna.org/smbldap-tools/>`_